 MPS also began to operate two full-fledged trade and vocational high schools in the early twentieth century.
 In 1907, it took over operation of the independent Milwaukee School of Trades (later, Milwaukee Trade and Technical High School and now the Lynde and Harry Bradley Technology and Trade School).
 The school was originally open to boys between ages sixteen and eighteen.
 In 1909, MPS established a three-year trade school for girls who had completed grade six.
 The curriculum was based on home economics and secretarial skills.

 The State of Wisconsin established a network of vocational schools in 1911 at the urging of Dr. Charles McCarthy, librarian of the state’s Legislative Reference Library.
 McCarthy was born to Irish immigrants in 1873 in Massachusetts and grew up poor.
 He took vocational classes in high school and earned his bachelor’s degree from Brown University.
 He later received a doctorate in history from the University of Wisconsin in 1901.
-Brown’s life experiences convinced him of the need to establish a vocational education program in Wisconsin similar to the one in Massachusetts.
+McCarthy’s life experiences convinced him of the need to establish a vocational education program in Wisconsin similar to the one in Massachusetts.
 At the time, many children entered the workplace after the eighth grade.
 Wisconsin high schools were typically for university preparation only.
 McCarthy proposed a system of vocational schools that would offer a part-time day program to working students who were ages 14 to 16 and wanted training for careers in industry or agriculture.

 The new vocational school system was supervised by the state Department of Public Instruction with input from an advisory board of business and labor leaders, the University Extension System, and the UW School of Engineering.
 Cities with populations of more than five thousand were required to establish a vocational school and a local administrative board.
 Employed children were required to attend school five hours per week and unemployed children were required to attend full time.
 Thirty-two cities established boards by 1912.
 Instruction consisted of the part-time and full-time programs, an apprentice school, and an adult evening program.
 By 1916, the day-school maximum age had been raised to seventeen.
 The state-wide program grew, and by the 1929-30 school year, there were 35,892 students in the day program and 48,490 students in the night program.
 The required attendance age was raised to eighteen in 1932.